Skeeboo/skeeboomusic.com/content/music/ceilidh.md

 title = "Ceilidh"

 # Project summary to display on homepage.
-summary = "A new take on a celtic jig"
+summary = "A new take on a celtic jig in G mixolydian"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "covers/Ceilidh.jpg"